Satisfactory Academic Progress (SAP) Policy

 - Use your own financial resources while attending the University of Hawaiʻi at Mānoa.
 Should you later meet our SAP standards, you may request a review of your financial aid eligibility.

-- Submit a Satisfactory Academic Progress (SAP) Appeal Form by the deadline on the form and include the following (Fall and Spring semesters only):
+- You may submit a Satisfactory Academic Progress (SAP) Appeal Form by the deadline on the form and include the following (Fall and Spring semesters only):

 - Extenuating circumstances which prevented you from meeting UHM Financial Aid Satisfactory Academic Progress.